astrochili/narrator/README.md

 ### Defold

-Add the link to the latest [zip-archive for Defold](https://github.com/astrochili/narrator/releases) as a [library dependency](http://www.defold.com/manuals/libraries/) in the Defold project configuration.
+Add the link to the latest [release zip-archive](https://github.com/astrochili/narrator/releases) as a [library dependency](http://www.defold.com/manuals/libraries/) in the Defold project configuration.
 Then you can require it as described in the [Common case](#common-case) section.

 Narrator aready has [defold-lpeg](https://github.com/astrochili/defold-lpeg) as a library dependency.